MainbaseT/power-pages-docs/power-pages-docs/guidance/white-papers/authentication.md

 contributors:
 ---

-# Power Pages architecture white paper
+# Power Pages authentication white paper

 Authentication is a foundational element of any external-facing Power Pages site, shaping how users securely access data and interact with business processes.
 This white paper offers a comprehensive overview of authentication in Microsoft Power Pages, outlining the underlying architecture, supported identity providers, built‑in security controls, and recommended best practices.
 It serves as a practical guide to help makers design robust, scalable, and user‑centric authentication experiences that protect organizational data while delivering seamless access for customers, partners, and other external users.

 **Author**: Bipul Deora (Microsoft)

-**Download**: Download the white paper from here:
+**Download**: Download the white paper from here: [https://aka.ms/PowerPagesAuthentication](https://aka.ms/PowerPagesAuthentication)

 ### See also